Isabel Moctezuma

 Doña Isabel Moctezuma (born Tecuichpoch Ichcaxochitzin; 1509/1510 – 1550/1551) was a daughter of the Aztec ruler Moctezuma II.
-She was the consort of Atlixcatzin, a tlacateccatl, and of the Aztec emperors Cuitlahuac, and Cuauhtemoc and as such the last Aztec empress.
+She was the consort of Atlixcatzin, a tlacateccatl, and of the Aztec emperors Cuitlahuac and Cuauhtemoc and as such the last Aztec empress.
 After the Spanish conquest, Doña Isabel was recognized as Moctezuma's legitimate heir, and became one of the indigenous Mexicans granted an encomienda.
 Among the others were her half-sister Marina (or Leonor) Moctezuma, and Juan Sánchez, an Indian governor in Oaxaca.

-Doña Isabel was married to one tlacateccatl, two Aztec emperors and three Spaniards, and widowed five times.
+Isabel was married to one tlacateccatl, two Aztec emperors and three Spaniards, and widowed five times.
 She had a daughter out of wedlock whom she refused to recognize, Leonor Cortés Moctezuma, with conquistador Hernán Cortés.
 Her sons founded a line of Spanish nobility.
-The title of Duke of Moctezuma de Tultengo still exists.
+The title of Duke of Moctezuma de Tultengo descends from her brother, and still exists.

 Biography

 Family and early marriages

 Doña Isabel's mother was Princess Teotlalco and her birth name was Tecuich(po)tzin, translated as "lord's daughter" in Nahuatl.
 Teotlalco was Moctezuma's principal wife and, thus, among Moctezuma's daughters Tecuichpotzin had primacy.
 As a small child, Tecuichpotzin was married to Atlixcatzin, who died by 1520.
 After her father was killed, either by his own people or the Spanish, she was quickly married to her uncle Cuitláhuac who became emperor after Moctezuma's death.
 Cuitláhuac died of smallpox after only 80 days of rule.
 Cuauhtémoc became emperor and married Tecuichpotzin.
 She was only about eleven or twelve years old at the time of her third marriage.